-Alistair Vigier spends most of his time between Vancouver and Toronto.
-When he can, he travels to Beijing and Shanghai.
+Alistair Vigier spends most of his time in Beijing and Shanghai.
 His favourite city in China to visit is the city of Chengdu.
 Most people think this is because of the spicy food.
 This is not true.
-It’s also not because of the pandas.
-It’s because of the New Century Global Center!
-In particular, Alistair likes the spa part of the Chengdu Intercontinental hotel.

-You can see an article Alistair Vigier wrote on Chinese culture below.
+You can see what Alistair Vigier wrote on Chinese culture below.

 What Alistair Vigier Learned About Chinese Culture

 I’ve been involved with the Chinese community in Canada for over eight years.
 When I first got involved, all I knew was that the Chinese loved Chow Mein, Wonton Soup, and sweet and sour beef.

 Little did I know that these foods in Canada were targeting white people.
 That explains why at restaurants like “Mr Wong’s” I never saw any Chinese.